Jeff Irwin (politician)

 Jeff Irwin (born June 19, 1977) is an American activist, progressive and politician serving as a member of the Michigan Senate.
 A member of the Democratic Party, he served on the Washtenaw County Board of Commissioners from 1999 to 2010, and in the Michigan House of Representatives from 2011 to 2017.

 From 2019 to 2022, in the Michigan Senate, he represented the 18th Senate district, which encompassed the cities of Ann Arbor, Saline, Ypsilanti, and Milan (portion) and the townships of Ann Arbor, Pittsfield, York, Augusta, Salem, Superior, and Ypsilanti.
 He replaced Rebekah Warren, who was term limited.

-Irwin now represents the state senate's 15th district, which encompasses all of Barry County, as well as parts of Allegan, Calhoun, Ionia, Kalamazoo, and Kent counties.
+Irwin now represents the state senate's 15th district since the redistricting implemented in 2022.
+The 15th Senate district since 2022 encompasses the southern part of Washtenaw County, including part of Ann Arbor and all of Saline and Ypsilanti, as well as small parts of Lenawee County, and Monroe county.

 Early life and education

 Irwin was born in Petoskey, Michigan in 1977 and resided in Sault Ste.
 Marie with his parents, Cynthia Williams and Mitch Irwin.
 His father, Mitch Irwin, was a state senator from that area from 1979-1990.
 His mother, Cynthia Williams, was a labor lawyer and CEO of MESSA.
 He graduated from East Lansing High School in 1995.
-After graduating from highschool, he moved to Washtenaw County in 1995 to attend college at the University of Michigan.
+After graduating from high school, he moved to Washtenaw County in 1995 to attend college at the University of Michigan.
 He graduated with a bachelor's degree in political science.
 Irwin lives in Ann Arbor and currently lives in Ward 3 with his wife, Kathryn, and their two children, Sylvia and Mackinac.

 Prior to becoming an elected official, Irwin worked as a legislative aide to then State Senator Alma Wheeler-Smith.
 He also worked for the League of Conservation Voters Education Fund, organizing programs for local environmental and conservation organizations.
 After several years working at LCVEF, Irwin served as Executive Director for the Michigan League of Conservation Voters, advocating for clean air and clean water policies and holding elected officials accountable for their voting records in the state legislature.